 Peter was previously Chairman of Lifeline Energy, an internationally acclaimed humanitarian organisation which enables vulnerable people transform their lives.

 Eline is an associate director at wealth management company Tilney Bestinvest and has 10 years' experience managing investments for individuals and charities.
 Before joining Tilney Bestinvest in 2013, Eline was a member of Barclays' Global Portfolio Construction Team and today she splits her time between the investment needs of private individuals and UK charities.
 Eline is a member of the Chartered Institute for Securities and Investments and holds an MBA from Marshall University in West Virginia, USA

 Bruce Walker is a chartered surveyor, businessman with international experience and has served in the Queen’s Own Yeomanry (TA) and in the Hong Kong Regiment.

 He worked for 30 years in Hong Kong in the property business, and co-founded his current firm, Pamfleet, in 2001.
 Pamfleet is a private equity fund that invests in Hong Kong and Singapore.
 It buys buildings to which it can add value then sell on.

 Bruce gained an MA (Hons) in Philosophy and is FRICS.

-Mungo Tulloch was a Businessman for forty years.
+Mungo Tulloch was a businessman and Chartered Surveyor (FRICS) for over forty years.